rrmckinney/fwx-wind/docs/source/code.md

   }
 }
 ```
-Function for getting wind direction.
 Wind direction is read as an offset from the orgin position (0 degrees) up to 1023 degrees.
 This needs to be re-mapped to follow the 360 degrees used for direction.
 ```
 void getWindDirection() {
   //vaneValue = analogRead(WindVane_Pin);